DISCOVER THE FOUR STAGES OF SELF AWARENESS

 For example, perhaps when you were a child, you were often punished for being a joker.
 So you started to lock that part of yourself away.
 As you become more self-empowered, you can start to welcome back the funnier aspects of yourself and express them in healthy ways.

 At this stage, you may also become more familiar with the vulnerabilities of your inner child.
 The more you embrace, converse with and soothe this inner child, the more they will begin to settle down as a result of feeling safe, protected and heard.

 At this stage, you will start feeling able to create real changes in your life as a result of your self-awareness journey.
-This may involve creating better relationships through calm communication, living your life in a way that’s more authentic to you and listening to your intuition.
+This may involve creating better relationships through calm communication.
+Living your life in a way that’s more authentic to you and listening to your intuition.
 You will also be able to connect with your inner child during challenging times to care and protect that child from responsibility, fear and stress.
-Your inner selves will likely be much more familiar to you and you’ll be able to better monitor and observe them without judgement.
+Your inner selves will likely be much more familiar to you.
+And eventually, you’ll be able to better monitor and observe them without judgement.